atikul-islam-sajib/TransUNet/README.md

 ---

 ## **📌 Citation**
-If you use this repository, please consider citing:
+If you use this repository, please consider citing the **original TransUNet paper**:
 ```
 @article{chen2021transunet,
   title={TransUNet: Transformers Make Strong Encoders for Medical Image Segmentation},